chainer/chainer/examples/image_captioning/README.md

 - [pycocotools](https://github.com/cocodataset/cocoapi/tree/master/PythonAPI)

 to work with the dataset.
-To install pycocotools, clone the repository and run `pip install -e .` from the directory where `setup.py` is located.
+To install pycocotools, clone the repository and run `pip install -e .` from `cocoapi/PythonAPI` where `setup.py` is located.

 ## Model Overview

 The model takes an image as input which is fed through a pretrained VGG16 model in order to extract features.
-These features are then passed to a language model, a recurrent neural network that generates a caption word-by-word until the `EOS` (end-of-sentence) token is encountered or the caption reaches a predetermined maximum caption length.
+These features are then passed to a language model, a recurrent neural network that generates a caption word-by-word until the `EOS` (end-of-sentence) token is encountered or the caption reaches a maximum length.
+During training, the loss is the softmax cross entropy of predicting the next word given the preceding words in the caption.

+### More About the Language Model

 The internals of the language models is a neural network with [LSTM](http://docs.chainer.org/en/stable/reference/generated/chainer.links.LSTM.html) layers.
 However, Chainer also has a [NStepLSTM](http://docs.chainer.org/en/stable/reference/generated/chainer.links.NStepLSTM.html) layer which does not require sequential passes (for-loops in the code) which is faster.
 Using the latter, you do not have to align the caption lengths in the training data neither, which you usually do if using the former.
 This example includes both LSTM and NStepLSTM implementations and preprocessing of the captions.
-During training, the loss is the softmax cross entropy of correctly predicting the next word in the caption given the current word averaged over the minibatch.

 ## Dataset

-You need to download the MSCOCO captioning dataset in order to train the model.
-Run the following command to download and extract the necessary files.
+Run the following command to download the MSCOCO captioning dataset for training this model.

 ```bash
 $ python download.py